ranranrunforit/-Wine-Quality-and-Wine-Type-Prediction/README.md

 ### Deviance

-deviance is a generalized residual sum of squares for GLMs.
+We check the deviance of models.
+Deviance is a generalized residual sum of squares for GLMs.
 Like RSS, deviance decreases as the model complexity increases.

 ``` r
 deviance(wine_add1)